SumoLogic/sumologic-documentation/docs/send-data/collect-from-other-data-sources/azure-blob-storage/troubleshoot-log-collection.md

 id: troubleshoot-log-collection
 title: Troubleshoot Azure Storage Log Collection
 sidebar_label: Troubleshooting
-description: Follow these steps to learn why log data is not flowing into Sumo from Azure Blob Storage.
+description: Follow these steps to learn why log data is not flowing into Sumo Logic from Azure Blob Storage.
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';

-If logs do not start flowing into Sumo Logic after you perform the Collect Logs from Azure Blob Storage procedure, see the troubleshooting tips below.
+If logs do not start flowing into Sumo Logic after you perform the procedure to collect logs from Azure blob storage (using [block blobs](/docs/send-data/collect-from-other-data-sources/azure-blob-storage/block-blob/collect-logs/) or [append blobs](/docs/send-data/collect-from-other-data-sources/azure-blob-storage/append-blob/collect-logs/)), see the troubleshooting tips below.

 ## Error while deploying the ARM template